 Bleaching Process in Textile and Required Agents

-In this article, we are going to know about the types of bleaching and its various agents.
+In this article, we are going to learn about the types of bleaching and its various agents.
 There are many objectives of the bleaching process.
-It is one of the primary stages of the dyeing process of knit fabric.
+This is one of the primary stages of the dyeing process of knit fabric.
 So, let's get started.

 {getToc} $title={Table of Contents}